getappmap/appmap-js/docs/reference/appmap-gradle-plugin.md

 ## About

-The [AppMap Gradle Plugin](https://plugins.gradle.org/plugin/com.appland.appmap) provides simple method for recording AppMaps in running tests in Gradle projects, and a seamless integration into CI/CD pipelines.
+The [AppMap Gradle Plugin](https://plugins.gradle.org/plugin/com.appland.appmap) provides simple method for recording AppMap Data in running tests in Gradle projects, and a seamless integration into CI/CD pipelines.
 The client agent requires `appmap.yml` configuration file, see [appmap-java](./appmap-java/) for details.